Rydberg atomtronic devices: Appendix

 \subsection{Experimental Consideration}

 Considering the experimental creation, we assume the same experimental procedure that is noted in \cite{morsch2018dissipative}.
 Here $\ce{^{87}Rb}$ atoms are excited from the ground to the Rydberg state via a two-photon transition as they share the same parity \cite{marcuzzi2014effective}.
 The first of which, $\ket{5S_{1/2}}\rightarrow\ket{6P_{3/2}}$, a laser with $\Omega_{420}$ excites the atom to an intermediate state.
 Then from here, another transition occurs, due to a laser with $\Omega_{1013}$, this excites the atom from $\ket{6P_{3/2}}\rightarrow\ket{70S_{1/2}}$, the Rydberg state.
+Although for the theoretical description we assume a two-level system.
+In doing so, we denote an effective Rabi frequency given by the equation in \cite{morsch2018dissipative},